mandrita16/GeoCropAI-india-soil-health-card/README.md

 Ensemble	96.25% ✅

 # 🛠️ Future Scope
-Mobile integration using Flutter
+*Mobile integration using Flutter

-Hindi & all regional language support
+*Hindi & all regional language support

-Geo-visualization of soil health using Folium
+* # 🛠️ Implementation Notes
+        In the future, Flask will be used to build app.py, which will expose prediction APIs and integrate the ML model with the frontend.

+        The trained model (xgb_model.pkl) and feature scaler (scaler.pkl) were generated using the following commands inside soil_health_analysis.py:

+        ```bash
+        import joblib

+        # Save model and scaler
+        joblib.dump(best_model, 'xgb_model.pkl')
+        joblib.dump(scaler, 'scaler.pkl')
+        These files will be loaded inside app.py during runtime to serve predictions.

+        ```
-API exposure for government portal integration
+*API exposure for government portal integration

 # 🙏 Acknowledgments
 Ministry of Agriculture, India